ibm-cloud-docs/assistant/deploy-phone.md

     If you want to use instances that are dedicated to handling speech services for your assistant only, or if you want to use a plan other than Plus, create the instances first.
 You must create the instances before you set up the integration.
 Then, you can choose the existing instances from the list.
     {: tip}

-    If you want to use a model that was created in a different service instance, click **More options** to show all service instances that you can access as options.
-For example, if you created specialized custom models that you want your assistant to use, you can find and select them.
+    If you want to use a model that was created in a different service instance, click **More options** to show all service instances that you can access as options. <!--For example, if you created specialized custom models that you want your assistant to use, you can find and select them.-->

     - **{{site.data.keyword.speechtotextshort}}**: Optionally choose a different {{site.data.keyword.speechtotextshort}} service language model to use to define the language for your assistant to use when it speaks to customers.